Learn to think like a bioscientist

 Discover how epidemiologists identify the source of disease

 Examine how cholera, Zika, bubonic plague are discovered and traced down to “Patient Zero.”
-Understand what epidemiologists do, how contact tracing is done, and how outbreaks occur.
-Study the history, symptoms and prevalence of specific diseases.
+Understand what epidemiologists, do and study the history, symptoms and prevalence of specific diseases.

 Explore the exciting work of pioneers such as Louis Pasteur and others

-Learn about major discoveries in the field of infectious disease—the work of Pasteur, Robert Koch, Alexander Yersin and others.
-Understand the differences between viral, bacterial and other infectious pathogens.
-Gain insight into the way the immune system fights off disease.
+Study major discoveries in the field of infectious disease.
+Understand the differences between viral, bacterial, and other infectious pathogens.
+Learn how the immune system fights diseases.

 Learn how to research infectious disease

-Gain insight from the research biomedical scientists use.
-We will investigate everything from current literature to ancient texts that describe symptoms, impacts and treatments used to address the spread of infectious diseases.
-You’ll learn how to search databases and draw on scientific research to trace the pathway of diseases.
+Review the research biomedical scientists use to address the spread of infectious diseases.
+Search databases and draw on scientific research to trace the pathway of diseases.

 Find out how diseases are able to infect human cells

-Be able to define and describe the molecular methods pathogens use to make human cells sick.
-Understand the ways in which infectious molecules replicate and how the body’s immune system fights back.
-Study the flu (virus), HIV (retrovirus) and E. Coli (bacteria.)
+Understand methods pathogens use to invade human cells.
+Learn how infectious molecules replicate and how the immune system fights back.
+Study the flu, HIV, and E. Coli.

 Explore treatments, the history of vaccines and the latest detection technologies

-Learn the difference between antivirals and antibiotics and how they work.
-Study the history of vaccines and how they are used to prevent infectious disease and its spread.
-Discover how new DNA-related technologies are being used and how viruses themselves can treat certain diseases.
+Learn to differentiate antivirals from antibiotics.
+Study how vaccines are used to prevent infectious disease and how DNA-related technologies are being used to treat certain diseases.